lowcodeunit/public-web-docs/docs/guides/applications/processors.md

 # Application Processors

-Once a route has been selected, an application processor is then assigned to handle your request.
-Many processor types have a specific LCU (LowCodeUnit) type as well that further isolates how the processor works.
+Once a route has been selected, an application processor is assigned to handle your request.
+Many processor types have a specific Fathym LCU type as well that further isolates how the processor works.

 ## View Package Processors